New identities for the Laplace transform and their applications: Conclusion

 \section{Conclusion}

 Most of the formulas we have presented in this work are non-exhaustive.
 For instance, many of the theorems presented in Section \ref{sec2.1} can generate more new generalized integrals.
 These generalized integrals can either be represented in terms of the Laplace or Fourier transform.
 Corollaries \ref{cor2}, \ref{cor3}, \ref{cthm5}, and \ref{ccthm5} can yield infinitely many results, though complications arise when $n$ is large, as it becomes difficult to compute the derivatives on the right-hand side of these corollaries.
 We have only provided the first two derivatives with respect to the variables $a$ and $b$ in the aforementioned corollaries.
-The formulas presented in Section \ref{sec2.2} can also be applied to generate more fascinating generalizations.
-Additionally, readers can exploit the two main theorems on the Glasser transform (Theorem \ref{thm2.7h}) and Widder potential transform (Theorem \ref{thm2.9h}) to derive more formulas.
+Lemma \ref{thm2.7h} and Theorem \ref{corfst} can be employed to derive additional identities.
+A notable example that follows from Corollary \ref{hafeeza1} is: